JP Morgan to issue long-dated Kangaroo bond

-SYDNEY, July 22 (IFR) - JP Morgan (A3/A/A+) has announced a new 10.5-year self-led senior unsecured fixed-rate Kangaroo bond offering that is expected to price today or tomorrow.
+SYDNEY (IFR) - JP Morgan (JPM.N) (A3/A/A+) has announced a new 10.5-year self-led senior unsecured fixed-rate Kangaroo bond offering that is expected to price today or tomorrow.

 The transaction represents a significant tenor extension from Australian dollar bonds’ traditional five-year sweet spot to attract yield-hungry investors.